wowjeeez/monke_lang/readme.md

 braincell val = myNameSpace##myPrivateVar; //will throw an error, since its a private field
 ```
 ##### Importing namescapes
-Namespaces can be imported by the `bite` keyword.
+Namespaces can be imported using the `bite` keyword.
 ```
 bite std; //will import the whole std namespace bite std##{bark} //will import std##bark only